teleporthq/teleport-documentation/uidl/structure.md

 - `value` - the value of the dynamic reference for which the `node` is displayed
 - `condition` - the explicit conditional expression based on which the `node` is displayed

-The conditional node will either use the `value` and make a simple equality (===) between the `reference` and the `value`, or can use the `condition`, which allows for more complex conditionals, using all the available binary and unary operators.
+The conditional node will either use the `value` and make an equality (===) between the `reference` and the `value`, or can use the `condition`, which allows for more complex conditionals, using all the available binary and unary operators.

 A condition like: